kortiz75/frontend-nanodegree-mobile-portfolio/README.md

 ### Instructions

+# To open on GitHub

-1) Navigate to http://kortiz75.github.io/mobile-portfolio to open up the portfolio site
+1. Navigate to http://kortiz75.github.io/mobile-portfolio to open up the portfolio site
+2. Click on "Cam's Pizzeria" to navigate to the pizza site
+3. Open Chrome Dev Tools to measure the timeline for scrolling and pizza re-sizing

+# To open locally

+1. Open index.html in browser
-2) Click on "Cam's Pizzeria" to navigate to the pizza site
+2. Click on "Cam's Pizzeria" to navigate to the pizza site
-3) Open Chrome Dev Tools to measure the timeline for scrolling and pizza re-sizing
+3. Open Chrome Dev Tools to measure the timeline for scrolling and pizza re-sizing

-### Grunt building process
+# Grunt building process

-1) Install Node
+1. Install Node
-2) Install Grunt in the project directory
+2. Install Grunt in the project directory
-3) Create a Gruntfile.js file and a package.json file in the project directory
+3. Create a Gruntfile.js file and a package.json file in the project directory
-4) Search for the Grunt tasks you want to use on your project
+4. Search for the Grunt tasks you want to use on your project
-5) Install each task according to the provided documentation
+5. Install each task according to the provided documentation
-6) Use the task documentation to code the Gruntfile.js file
+6. Use the task documentation to code the Gruntfile.js file
-7) Run Grunt in the terminal for the project's repository
+7. Run Grunt in the terminal for the project's repository

-### Optimizations to views/js/main.js
+# Optimizations to views/js/main.js

 * Removed determinDx() function from changePizzaSizes()
 * Moved repeating numbers from updatePositions() into an array, then iterated through the array